canjs/canjs/map/autosort/autosort.md

 		{ name: 'Mihael' }])

 	list.comparator = 'name';
-	list.sort(); //- sorts the list by the name attribute
+	list.autosort(); //- sorts the list by the name attribute